-- Rhododendron, Mountain Laurel and Native Azaleas.
-A full list of protected Native Plants is available in the office of the city clerk. - (4) Maintenance Pruning Cutting away unwanted or damaged parts of a plant or tree to encourage new healthy growth. - (5) Vista Pruning A vista is defined as a "pleasing view, especially one seen through a long, narrow opening."
-As it relates to tree care, vista pruning is essentially the pruning of trees to create a pleasing view, whether through a series of trees, or over a series of trees either by cutting selective window views within a tree's canopy or by crown reduction pruning. - (6) Crown Reduction Pruning Sometimes called drop-crotch pruning, is most often used when a tree has grown too large for its permitted space.
-This method is preferred to toping because it results in a more natural appearance, increases the time before pruning is needed again, and minimizes stress to the tree.
-This procedure removes the end of a branch by cutting back to a "crotch" created by a lateral branch. - (7) Topping Inappropriate pruning technique to reduce tree height; cutting back a tree to buds, stubs, internodes, or laterals not large enough to assume the terminal role of the branch being cut. - (8) Recommended Pruning Season Late dormant season pruning is recommended.
+- (4) Specimen Trees shall include large hardwood or softwood trees with a DBH of 24" or more and small flowering trees such as Redbud and Sourwood with DBH of 10" or more. - (5) Maintenance Pruning Cutting away unwanted or damaged parts of a plant or tree to encourage new healthy growth. - (6) Vista Pruning The pruning of trees to create a pleasing view, whether through a series of trees, or over a series of trees either by cutting selective window views within a tree's canopy or by crown reduction. - (7) Crown Reduction Crown Reduction (also known as drop-crotch pruning) may be used to enhance or maintain a view or to reduce the size of a tree that has grown too large for its permitted space. - (8) Recommended Pruning Season Late dormant season pruning is recommended.
 Avoid pruning once buds first start to expand until after the leaves are at their mature size.
 Pines should not be pruned during the warm months.
-Dormant season pruning during cold periods is best to prevent pruning-associated insect problems. - (9) Specimen Trees A historical, endangered, landmark, old, large hardwood (Oak, Hickory, Maple, Magnolia, Walnut, Sycamore, Elm) with DBH 25" or greater, large softwood (White Pine, Spruce, Cedar, Hemlock, Cypress) with DBH 25" or greater, and native flowering trees (Cherry, Dogwood, Redbud, Sourwood) DBH 10" or greater. - (10) Mitigation and Replacement Trees The replacement of healthy trees approved for removal based on a value of 25% Total DBH as determined by the Code Enforcement Officer.
+Dormant season pruning during cold periods is best to prevent pruning-associated insect problems. - (9) Specimen Trees A historical, endangered, landmark, old, large hardwood (Oak, Hickory, Maple, Magnolia, Walnut, Sycamore, Elm) with DBH 24" or greater, large softwood (White Pine, Spruce, Cedar, Hemlock, Cypress) with DBH 24" or greater, and native flowering trees (such as Redbud and Sourwood) DBH 10" or greater. - (10) Mitigation and Replacement Trees The replacement of healthy trees approved for removal based on a value of 25% Total DBH as determined by the Code Enforcement Officer.
 Replacement trees must be nursery grown and at least 2" in caliper.
-A Recommended Plant List is maintained in the Office of the City Clerk. - (11) Invasive plants An invasive plant has the ability to thrive and spread aggressively outside its natural range. - (12) Footprint Includes the area covered by any approved and permitted dwelling or commercial business plus 20 feet from the edges of the approved structure and 15 feet from driveways. - (13) Tree Cutting Permit A permit issued pursuant to the terms of this ordinance. - (14) Street Trees Trees that are planted in or adjacent to the right-of-way. - (15) The Mountain Protection District Comprised of all land area within the jurisdiction of Sky Valley, Georgia, that is 2,200 feet or more above mean sea level that has a percentage slope of 25 percent or greater for at least 500-feet horizontally.
-The crests, summits, and ridge tops shall be protected to the fullest extent possible without preventing reasonable economic use and enjoyment of the property
+A Recommended Plant List is maintained in the Office of the City Clerk. - (11) Invasive plants An invasive plant has the ability to thrive and spread aggressively outside its natural range. - (12) Footprint Includes the area covered by any approved and permitted dwelling or commercial business plus 20 feet from the edges of the approved structure and 15 feet from driveways. - (13) Tree Cutting Permit A permit issued pursuant to the terms of this ordinance. - (14) Street Trees Trees that are planted in or adjacent to the right-of-way. - (15) The Mountain Protection District Comprised of all land area within the jurisdiction of Sky Valley, Georgia, that is 2,200 feet or more above mean sea level that has a percentage slope of 25 percent or greater for at least 500-feet horizontally. - Section 2.
+Pruning - (1) Maintenance Pruning - (a) Pruning trees for the health of the plant is permissible without a permit. - (b) No more than one-quarter of the foliage of a mature tree should be removed in any one growing season. - (c) Maintenance Pruning does not include crown reduction.